MAGALA-RICHARD/apsimNGpy-documentations/doc/manage_env.rst

    Once a CLR assembly is loaded, it is cached for the lifetime of the Python process.
 If APSIM-related modules are imported *before* entering ``apsim_bin_context``, those cached assemblies will continue to be used, and changing the bin path afterward will have **no effect**.
-Tt is advisable that you don't mixed direct imports with context depended imports in one script

    To avoid this issue, always enter ``apsim_bin_context`` at the **very beginning** of your script or interactive session, before importing:

+   Define your APSIM workflows inside **functions** rather than at the module or global scope.
+Encapsulating logic within functions helps to clearly separate **local** state from **global** state, reducing unintended side effects caused by module-level imports, cached objects, or persistent runtime state (e.g., ``pythonnet`` and CLR assemblies).

+   OR

+   It is advisable that you don't mixed direct imports with context depended imports in one script.

    - ``Models.*`` namespaces
    - ``apsimNGpy.core.apsim``